CCTVal/RGE-double-target/gui/docs.md

 In the remote case they tell you to actually open it, you should see a list of color indicators, the readings of all the encoders and a command terminal.

 Most of the indicators are taken directly from the PMD-301 motor controller.
 For more information on them, look for its corresponding manual.
 "Limit reached" indicates when the limit switches are activated and it has directional indicators so you will know which of the limits is active.
-An arrow to the left corresponds to a backward limit activation and an arrow to the right corresponds to a
+An arrow to the left corresponds to a backward limit activation and an arrow to the right corresponds to a forward limit activation.